-Under the agreement dated June 30, 2004, the District contracted with the City of Woodland to provide fire protection services to Area A. Under the same agreement, the District contracted with the City of Davis to provide fire protection services to Area B.
+Under an agreement dated June 30, 2004, the District contracted with the City of Woodland to provide fire protection services to Area A and the City of Davis to provide fire protection services to Area B. Under a subsequent agreement dated June 30, 2015, the District also agreed to assign its proportional share of property tax revenue that is attributable to UC Davis Properties to the University, which agreed to assume responsibility for fire protection and related services to these properties.

 For the services provided by the City of Woodland, pursuant to the above agreement, the District pays the City of Woodland a portion of the real property taxes that the District annually receives, based on the percentage of the assessed value of Area A divided by the total assessed value of the District.
 For the services provided by the City of Davis, pursuant to the above agreement, the District pays the City of Davis a portion of the real property taxes that the District annually receives, based on the percentage of the assessed value of Area B divided by the total assessed value of the District.
 The District also pays the City of Woodland and the City of Davis fire suppression assessments on real property located in Area A and Area B respectively, and development impact fees for real property located in the designated areas.
+Property tax revenue attributable to UC Davis properties is assigned to UC Davis.

-The Yolo County Board of Supervisors governs the District through a five member Board of Commissioners.
+The Yolo County Board of Supervisors governs the District through a five-member Board of Commissioners.
 The Yolo County Board of Supervisors makes appointments to the Board of Commissioners and appointees are governed by Section 13831 of the Health and Safety Code.
 The terms of appointment may be either indefinite ("at the pleasure of the Board of Supervisors") or fixed (four years with initial staggered terms).